 Planning a surf trip to Bali?
-This Uluwatu surf guide will help you discover the best surf spots in Uluwatu.
+This surf guide will help you discover the best surf spots in Uluwatu.
 Whether you’re a beginner or advanced surfer, you’ve come to the right place.
-We had the joy of being able to explore Uluwatu first hand and figure out the conditions so that you can arrive prepared and ready to shred!
+We had the joy of being able to explore the region first hand and figure out the conditions so that you can arrive prepared and ready to shred!

-This blog describes each of the main surf breaks in Uluwatu, when it’s the best time to surf them and where to get a surfboard if you need one.
+This Uluwatu surf guide describes each of the main surf breaks in Uluwatu including when is the best time to surf and where to get a surfboard if you need one.

-The best time of the year to surf in Uluwatu, Bali, from a swell perspective is July and August.
+The best time of the year to surf in Uluwatu, Bali, from a swell perspective is June, July and August.
 The swell hits hardest then, but the crowds are also at their biggest.
 Therefore we recommend the shoulder seasons of May/June and September/October.
-Fewer crowds, cheaper accommodation, still the dry season.
+There are fewer crowds and cheaper accommodation, but it’s still the dry season.

 The wet season isn’t great as the rivers come down in flood and make the water very dirty in some places.
 Sometimes it can get so bad that going for a surf could mean getting seriously ill.
 I’ve met people in Canggu who said they surfed on a dirty day and got sick for a week.

-The wind in Uluwatu is amazing.
-Always offshore its seems.
+For ocean cowboys, it’s always the best time to surf Uluwatu.
+The wind is amazing and always seems offshore.
 The swell is really consistent all year round too.

-Each of these main spots can be broken down into even smaller sections such as temples and racetracks at the Uluwatu cave surf spot.
+Each of these main spots can be broken down into even smaller sections.
+For example, Uluwatu cave can be segmented into Temples and Racetracks.
 However, we will cover each spot holistically.

 As the namesake of the town, this is probably the most famous spot in this Uluwatu surf guide.
-The Uluwatu cave exit out into the lineup is a pretty awesome way to start the surf but can also be a challenge to aim for when paddling back in.
-On a big day, if you miss the cave you can and up a few beaches down and will need to take the 2 hours walk of shame back to where you parked your motorbike.
+The Cave exit out into the lineup is a pretty awesome way to start the surf but can also be a challenge to aim for when paddling back in.
+If you miss the cave on a big day then you can end up a few beaches down and will need to take the two hours walk of shame back to where you parked your motorbike.

 If you are in the water looking back at the cave, always paddle to the right of the cave.
 The current will pull you hard to the left.
 The stronger the current, the more you should aim to the right.

 This is one of the iconic spots for Uluwatu surfing.
-To get to this beach you have to pay IDR 15k (USD $1) per person to get down to the bottom.
-The walk down goes through a temple-like stairwell and it is also where the Balinese regularly have ceremonies.
-It’s a small beach with lots of little bars and food stores around.
-You can pick up a surfboard on the beach for about IDR 50k-100k (USD $3,5 – 7) depending on how much you look like a foreigner.
+To access the beach you have to pay IDR 15k (USD $1) per person to get down to the bottom.
+The walk goes through a temple-like stairwell and it is also where the Balinese regularly have ceremonies.
+Padang Padang is a small beach with lots of little bars and food stores around.
+You can pick up a surfboard on the shore for about IDR 50k-100k (USD $3,5 – 7) depending on how much you look like a foreigner.

 The surf spot can really be considered as two separate spots.
 As you are looking out to sea on the left are dank barrels, fast waves, big crowds and potentially the best wave of your life.
 On the right, tons of beginners competing for waves and a mega current that pushes you back onto the beach.
 Don’t try to paddle through it, paddle back into the channel and around.

-Dreamland is a great place to spend the day under an umbrella surfing at one’s pleasure.
+Dreamland is a great place to spend the day under an umbrella and surfing at one’s pleasure.
 The wave is on beach break by the river mouth, and on sand/reef bottom further to the right.
+So if you’re looking for Uluwatu beach surf breaks, this is a great choice.
 There are lots of restaurants and little shops where you can buy cheap t-shirts and curios.

 This is a long stretch of beach with a long powerful wave framed by very rustic beach bars and restaurants.
 Don’t be dissuaded by the dirty and dusty town you drive through to get there (the back of Balangan needs some TLC).
-I probably had one of the best surfs at Balangan.
+I probably had one of the best surfs at Balangan and can confidently say that it’s an epic Uluwatu surf spot.
 A fast left-hander with wide-open faces.

-There are so many places to get a surfboard.
+There are so many places to get a surfboard in Uluwatu.
 If you are a beginner looking to rent, you can find board rental on these beaches:

 - Padang Padang beach